 Sometimes closing packets include a property survey, basic layout, or marketing sketch.
 These can be helpful in visualizing the home, but aren't usable for permitting or construction.
 Still, they may be useful as a general reference or to compare with newer measured plans.

 Real estate listings or local record databases may include floor plans, brochures, or scanned drawings.
 These are usually used for marketing and are often simplified or outdated.
 While not reliable for permitting, they can offer a general overview of the home’s configuration.
+If online resources are insufficient, consider visiting physical archives at your local building department or historical society to access older or original documents.

 We begin with a consultation to understand your goals, property type, and scope of work.
 This step allows us to determine what needs to be measured and documented.
 It also gives you the chance to ask questions, learn about our process, and confirm whether this service and any of our additional services fit your needs.